AnasNeumann/simplemaml/README.md

 # SIMPLE MAML
-A generic Python/Tensorflow function that implements a simple version of the "Model-Agnostic Meta-Learning (MAML) Algorithm for Fast Adaptation of Deep Networks" as designed by Chelsea Finn et al. 2017 [1].
+A generic Python and TensorFlow function that implements a simple version of the "Model-Agnostic Meta-Learning (MAML) Algorithm for Fast Adaptation of Deep Networks" as designed by Chelsea Finn et al. 2017 [1].
 Especially, this implementation focuses on regression and prediction problems.

 ## Original algorithm adapted for regression
 ![original-algorithm](/MAML.png)